ragingwind/react-pwa-boilerplate/readme.md

 ### Build

-This application will be built taking advanges from [xo](https://github.com/sindresorhus/xo), eslint, [Webpack2](https://webpack.js.org/)
+This application will be built taking advanges from [xo](https://github.com/sindresorhus/xo), eslint and [Webpack2](https://webpack.js.org/).

 ```
 yarn run build